Self-Defense in Massachusetts

 Deadly Force and Non-Deadly Force Are Different Standards

 Massachusetts treats the two levels of force under separate and mutually exclusive standards, and the difference is decisive.
 Commonwealth v.
 Walker, 443 Mass.
 213, 217 (2005).
 Non-deadly force, a push, a shove, a punch, is justified at a lower level of danger: a genuine and reasonable concern over personal safety.
 Commonwealth v.
 Baseler, 419 Mass.
 500, 502 to 503 (1995).
-Deadly force, meaning force intended or likely to cause death or great bodily harm, is justified only where the defendant actually and reasonably believed he was in imminent danger of death or serious bodily injury and could save himself only by using that force.
+Deadly force, meaning force intended or likely to cause death or great bodily harm, is justified only where the defendant and reasonably believed they were in imminent danger of death or serious bodily injury and could save themselves only by using that force.
 Commonwealth v.
 Grassie, 476 Mass.
 202, 210 (2017); Commonwealth v.
 Pike, 428 Mass.
 393, 396 (1998).

 Because the standards are mutually exclusive, it is reversible error for a judge to give a deadly-force instruction where the evidence called for a non-deadly-force instruction, since doing so wrongly raises the danger threshold and lowers the Commonwealth’s burden to disprove the defense.
 Baseler, 419 Mass. at 503 to 504.
 Getting the court to charge the jury on the correct standard is frequently the whole contest in an assault and battery trial, because a client who threw a single punch in response to being grabbed is entitled to be judged by the reasonable-concern standard, not the imminent-death standard the Commonwealth would prefer the jury apply.